Content

 LEAs must in partnership with stakeholders, including school leaders, teachers, and parents, develop and implement an improvement plan that:

-• Is approved annually by the LEA and the local board of education
+• Is approved annually by the school, district, and local board of education.

-Click on the Continuous School Improvement Process below for more resources!
+Click on the Continuous School Improvement Model below for more resources!

 Newly Designated Comprehensive School - START HERE!